pyrocko/grond/docs/source/overview/index.rst

 	grond go <configfile> <eventname>

-During the optimization, results are aggregated in an output directory, referred to as `<rundir>` in the configuration and documentation.
+During the optimisation, results are aggregated in an output directory, referred to as `<rundir>` in the configuration and documentation.

-You find detailed information on the misfit configuration and model space sampling in the Chapter :doc:`/optimisers/index`.
+You find detailed information on the misfit configuration and model space sampling in the section :doc:`/optimisers/index`.

 Results and visualisation